Clinical scientist, histocompatibility and immunogenetics

 Work experience

-Entry on to the STP is competitive and there are many more applicants than places available.
+Entry on to the STP is competitive and there are more applicants than places available.
 You'll need to be familiar with the programme, the specialism you're applying to and what you'll be doing.

+To improve your chances, try and get an insight into the workings of a hospital laboratory by arranging a visit before you apply.
 You could also try and find short-term laboratory work experience in life sciences or pathology.
 Contact the consultant or principal clinical scientist in life sciences or pathology in your local NHS Trust hospital.

-Lab work can be difficult to obtain, so voluntary work with patients, for example, can also be useful.
-It's good to have a range of life experiences so you can show your range of skills.
+Lab work can be difficult to obtain, so voluntary work with patients can also be useful.
 If you're studying a relevant degree or Masters programme, then you may have the opportunity to complete a placement as part of your course.

-You may need to think outside the box - being active in a university society, having a part-time job or getting involved in youth groups, for example, can also provide you with transferable skills such as teamwork, communication and time management.
+You may need to think creatively - being active in a university society, having a part-time job or getting involved in youth groups, for example, can also provide you with transferable skills such as teamwork, communication and time management.

 If the chance arises, attend an open day for your specialism to gain a better insight into the role and STP programme.
-Additional experience, such as involvement with research projects and publications, is also useful.
+Also, try to speak to people currently on the STP programme to find out what it's like to be a trainee so you can show that you understand the role and the commitment involved.

 Find out more about the different kinds of work experience and internships that are available.